Keep it Clean for Kids

 Within 20 minutes after you smoke that last cigarette, your body begins a series of changes that continue for years.

-Carbon monoxide level in your blood drops to normal.
+- 12 Hours After Quitting, the carbon monoxide level in your blood drops to normal.

 - Modify your behavior.
 Write down your "triggers" on the left side of a piece of paper and on the right side, jot down how you plan to either avoid or cope with those situations or feelings that send you reaching for nicotine.